Climate talks chief, who also heads oil company, says world must 'attack all emissions, everywhere'

 Climate talks chief, who also heads oil company, says world must ‘attack all emissions, everywhere’

-Sultan al-Jaber of the United Arab Emirates, who also heads one of the country’s state oil companies, told senior officials from Europe, Canada and China gathered in Brussels that record-breaking heat seen in parts of the world recently shows the need for urgent action to curb emissions.
+Sultan al-Jaber of the United Arab Emirates, who also heads one of the country’s state oil companies, told senior officials from Europe, Canada and China gathered in Brussels that record-breaking heat seen across the world recently shows the need for urgent action to curb emissions.

 “We need to attack all emissions, everywhere.
 One, two and three,” al-Jaber said, adding that he plans to bring together governments, major energy producers and heavy emitting industries to develop a practical plan for limiting global warming to 1.5 degrees Celsius (2.7 Fahrenheit) in line with the 2015 Paris climate accord.

-The European Union’s top climate official, Frans Timmermans, warned that more public and private funds are still spent on fossil fuels than on preventing and adapting to climate change.
+The European Union’s top climate official, Frans Timmermans, warned that more public and private funds were still spent on fossil fuels than on preventing and adapting to climate change.

 “We are subsidizing an attack on all of humanity,” he said.
 “We’re investing in a worse future, not a better one.
 We’re paying to put our children and grandchildren in harm’s way.”